xieyuheng/inner/persons/jeremy-siek/2023-essentials-of-compilation.md

 > is used to store auxiliary information, but for now it is just the
 > empty list.

-Figure 1.1: The concrete syntax for `LangInt`：
+Figure 1.1: The concrete syntax for `LInt`：

 ```bnf
 <type> ::= Integer